 Basics of Pesticides

 The list goes on, but even more specifically, a pesticide has a specific Mode of Action (MOA).
-MOA is essentially how the pesticide affects the pest to kill or stunt its growth.
-The MOA is essential to understand when discussing pesticide resistance because it’s the variable that bugs are overcoming.
+MOA is how the pesticide affects the pest to kill or stunt its growth.
+The MOA is essential to understand when discussing pesticide resistance because it’s the variable that bugs overcome.

 Pests often are only exposed to one product that they become resistant to.
 Still, it is possible for them also to become resistant to more than one.
 This is known as becoming cross-resistant.

-Fortunately, it isn’t the most common that it happens, but when cross-resistance is achieved, there is room for concern.
-To be immune to multiple pesticides, a pest population must be substantial and out of control.
+Fortunately, it isn’t the most common that it happens, but there is room for concern when cross-resistance is achieved.
+A pest population must be substantial and out of control to be immune to multiple pesticides.

 MOA and Pesticide Resistance